We get commissions for purchases made from our affiliates through links in this article. Learn More.

 To drive the point home about Kay Jewelers’ value, we will assume for this exercise that the diamond is actually over 1 carat.
 Informed readers of this site already know that diamond prices jump drastically at the major carat levels (ie, 0.50, 0.70, 0.90, and 1.00ct).

 9) Lack of Color and Clarity Grades

 Kay Jewelers doesn’t offer a specific color and clarity grade for their rings.
 It’s always presented as a range.
 In the case of our example ring, the range is H-I in color and SI2-I1 in clarity.

 We will assume, to be on the safe side, that in our test case the diamond in question is over 1.00ct and is also at the top end of the range of color and clarity (ie. an H SI2).

 In reality, you’d probably find many more I I1s in their inventory mix than H SI2s and likewise, you’d probably find many more stones under 1.00ct than over it.
 But let’s see how the prices compare even if we assume the best case scenario.

 10) Comparing IGI Certified Stones

 Is $4500 a good price for an IGI certified H SI2 solitaire ring?
-It happens to be that James Allen does carry a very small amount of IGI certified stones, so in this particular case, we’ll be able to compare apples to apples.
+James Allen does carry a small amount of IGI certified stones, so in this particular case, we’ll be able to compare apples to apples.

 There are a few important things to note about this stone.
 Firstly, and most obviously, the price.
 The stone is listed for $2840.
-I found a gorgeous 18kt white gold solitaire setting.
-Pair it with the diamond and the total bill will be $3260.
+I found a gorgeous 18kt white gold solitaire setting to pair with the diamond, making the total bill $3260.
 That’s compared to $4500 at Kay Jewelers!
 Kay Jewelers is 50% more expensive!

 Please don’t take our comparisons here as recommendations for what you should buy.
 We are only trying to find similar diamonds so we compare apples to apples.
 If you are looking for help buying an engagement ring, contact us and we will make personal recommendations for you.

 11) Overall Poor Clarity